AcklenAvenue/competencies/Ops/Docker/logs.md

 # Docker Mastery Badge Level 1

 ## Competencies
-- Understand what is docker
+- Understand what is docker.
-- Learn the advantages of using docker
+- Understand the advantages of using docker.
+- Be able to list running containers.
-- Learn how to download logs from an existing container
+- Be able to view local logs from an existing container.

 ## Evaluation

 When you feel that you have mastered the competencies above, and you're ready for an evaluation, please request a 30 minute meeting with the subject master listed on the badge.

 ## Subject matter expert
-Diego Turcios - Email: diego.turcios@acklenavenue.com
+Héctor Rosales - Email: hector.rosales@acklenavenue.com

 ## Suggested Learning
 - [https://linuxacademy.com/cp/modules/view/id/284](https://linuxacademy.com/cp/modules/view/id/284)